Clarksj4/RPGCombatPrototype/README.md

 ## Action System Overview:
 The ActionManager is responsible for assembling actions, which is a multiple step process involving: selecting an actor, action, and target.

+### Battle Action Anatomy:
+During gameplay, a battle action needs two things in order to work: an actor, and a target cell.
+- `Actor`: the pawn that this action originates from
+- `TargetCell`: the cell this action targets.

+#### Restrictions
+Battle actions have restrictions on which actor or cell is suitable for use, based upon the current state of the game:
+- `actorRestrictions`: conditions the actor must satisfy in order to use the action, e.g. mana cost, grid position.
+- `targetRestrictions`: the conditions that a cell must satisfy in order to be considered targetable by the action, e.g. within a certain range, or on a certain rank of the grid.

+__Definition:__ Actor and targeting restrictions are each defined as a collection, where all conditions must be satisfied for the actor or cell to be usable.

+#### Area of Effect
+An action can affect more than one cell.
+- `areaOfEffect`: determines which cells, originating from the targeted cell, will be affected by the action, e.g. all cells within a certain range, or all cells in the same rank.
+- `areaOfEffectRestrictions`: restrictions can be applied to further limit the collection of cells in `areaOfEffect`

+#### Behaviour
+Battle actions perform any combination of behaviours on the caster and / or the affected cells.
+- `selfActions`: the collection of things the battle action will do to the caster, e.g. remove mana, or health, push the caster.
+- `targetedActions`: the collection of things the battle action will do to each of the affected cells, e.g. deal damage, or apply a status.

+__Definition:__ Self and Targeted actions are each defined as a behaviour tree to allow for complex branching behaviours, e.g. the Bull Rush battle action pushes the caster forwards, and if there is an enemy in the opposing cell of the enemy formation then it deals damage and pushes the enemy backwards.